Enter the mass of the car, the initial speed before braking, and the stopping distance to estimate the average braking force.

 Stopping Distance

 When one applies the stopping force, the moving body doesn’t stop all at once.
 It takes a certain distance to halt, and this distance is called the stopping distance.
-This term can also be referred to as the “braking distance.”
+In everyday speech, people sometimes call this “braking distance,” but in vehicle dynamics braking distance usually means the distance traveled after the brakes are applied (excluding reaction/thinking distance).

 What Two Factors Affect Stopping Distance?

-The speed of the vehicle is what decides the length of braking distance and also the braking force.
+The speed of the vehicle is what largely drives the braking distance and the braking force required (for a given stopping distance).

 How Do You Calculate the Braking Force?

-Once you calculate the kinetic energy, you get the force by dividing the kinetic energy value by the traveled distance.
+Once you calculate the kinetic energy, you get the average braking force by dividing that energy by the stopping distance.

 The accuracy of these calculations is limited by several conditions, though.
-If the surface of the road is icy or wet, such parameters can change completely.
+If the surface of the road is icy or wet, the available friction and achievable deceleration can change significantly.
+Road grade, aerodynamic drag, and rolling resistance can also affect real-world stopping distances.

 What Is the Maximum Braking Force?